SuperDARN/rst/docs/user_guide/linux_install.md

 ## Library Requirements

-> Warning! sudo priviledges need to install the various libraries
+!!!
+Warning

-If you do not have `sudo` privlidges please contanct the system administrator of your system to install the follow libraries for your distribution.
+    sudo priviledges needed to install the various libraries If you do not have `sudo` privlidges please contanct the system administrator of your system to install the follow libraries for your distribution.

 ### Ubuntu